Phyotic/ReactTODO/README.md

 # **React TODO Application**

-This is a Simple TODO list application built using JavaScript's React library.
+This is a Simple TODO list application built using the React framework.
 It provides a simple user interface and the core functionality of a TODO list.
 Added some animations for a more professional look and feel.

 No back-end is developed.
 All storage is done through the browser's local storage.